MuhAliejaz47/CODSOFTAUGUST/README.md

 # CODSOFTAUGUST

-This repository will contain all five tasks of the python development CODSOFT internship.
+This repository will contain all five tasks of the Machine Learning CODSOFT internship.